 This is part 1 in a series about spreadsheets, data, and visualization.
 In this part, we’ll cover the basics of spreadsheet applications and an introduction to selecting dataviz methods.
+Be sure to also check out part 2, part 3, part 4, and part 5 of the series.

 I’ve yet to run into a business that doesn’t use spreadsheets extensively for managing information.
 Over the years, Microsoft Excel has become the utility belt application of choice not only for working with data, but even for developing applications and automating business processes (for good or for ill).